 Individual & Group Counseling

-The School Counselor and the School Psychologist provide individual and group counseling to students exhibiting difficulties in the school setting.
+The School Counselor, the School Social Worker, and the School Psychologist provide individual and group counseling to students exhibiting difficulties in the school setting.
 Information and referral is provided for students when counseling services outside of school are recommended.
-While parental consent is required for longer-term counseling (typically 5 or more consecutive sessions), short-term supportive counseling is available to all students on an as-needed basis without parental consent.
+Written consent is required for longer-term counseling (typically 5 or more consecutive sessions).
+Short-term supportive counseling is available to all students on an as-needed basis without parental consent.